claceio/clace/README.md

 The feature roadmap for Clace is:

 - SQLite is used for metadata storage currently.
-Support for postgres and other systems is planned.
+Support for postgres is planned.
 This will be used to allow for horizontal scaling.
 - Integration with secrets managers, to securely access secrets.
-- Container volume management is not supported currently.
+- Support for pausing app containers which are idle

 ## Setup